MenglanPang/Flexible-AFT-Model/README.md

 - Hazard function and survival curve conditional on an arbitrary covariate pattern with their relevant TD and NL effects

-The program is called by the program `Example.R`.
+The program is called by the program `Example_lungcancer.R`.

 #### Code to run the flexible AFT model:
 ##### `Example_lungcancer.R`